wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 I worked on the Connect Four logic last year [in Ruby][connect-four-rb] and then started on it [in JavaScript][connect-four-js] when I was thinking of attending Hacker School (now Recurse Center) and needed some code for the interview.

 My Elixir knowledge is limited at this point.
 I've read books and documentation, typed in lots of examples, and solved a few exercises on my own, but I don't immediately know what language constructs to use to solve an arbitrary problem.
-Going into this I have a vague idea that I should default to creating a process for most things, and keep an eye out for places that pattern matching and recursion might be used to solve a problem.
+Going into this I think I should default to creating a process for most things, and keep an eye out for places that pattern matching and recursion might be used to solve a problem.

 ### First Version

 My first attempt involved generating a project with a supervision tree and then adding in some modules like "Game" and "Player" and "Board" and "Space".
 I just made them Agents as I knew they would need to hold some state, and I had no reason to pick anything else.

 Then I got stuck trying to figure out how to talk to them.
-When the children get started, how do I find the PIDs?
+When the children get started, how do I find the process IDs?
 Am I supposed to store those?
 Can I look them up somehow?

 I asked on Slack and was pointed to `gproc` which is a generic process registry.
-Interesting (and it is used in Acquirex) but it seems like overkill here.
+Interesting (and it is used in the Acquirex code) but it seems like overkill here.
 I learned about registered names for processes.

 Moving on to sending messages to those processes... well, they're Agents.
 They hold state.
 They don't listen for messages.
 Which told me that they ought to be GenServers instead!

 I switched most of them over.
-So now I can start them all up and they look very pretty in the observer... but they don't *do* anything.
+So now I can start them all up and they look very pretty in the Observer... but they don't *do* anything.
 How do you begin the game?
 Should it prompt for the player name?
 Ask for a move?
 If so, which process does that?

-I went back to Acquirex and poked around, and figured out that you need to `Acquirex.Player_Supervisor.new_player(:wendy)` and then `Acquirex.Game.begin` ... then what?
+I went back to Acquirex and looked around, and figured out that you need to `Acquirex.Player_Supervisor.new_player(:wendy)` and then `Acquirex.Game.begin` ... then what?
 Someone pointed out [the test][acquirex-test] that serves as a usage example.

 So... the "game" here is simply the game state and accepting messages to modify the state.
-It shouldn't be combined with the client code that *sends* those messages into the game, after prompting the human user however it's going to do that.
-Currently in the Acquirex code, you can use iex to call the functions that cause the messages to be sent.
+It isn't combined with the client code that *sends* those messages into the game, after prompting the human user however it's going to do that.
+Currently in the Acquirex code, you can use IEx to call the functions that cause the messages to be sent.

 ### Second Version

-Armed with a bit more knowledge this time around, let's start by generating a project with a supervision tree:
+Armed with a bit more knowledge, let's start over by generating a project with a supervision tree:

 {% highlight bash %}
 $ mix new connect_four --sup